Jurassic Park video games: Ocean Software

 Ocean Software devoted two of its development teams to work on several Jurassic Park games, making it the biggest film license that the company had ever worked on.

 Jurassic Park, released for the Nintendo Entertainment System (NES) and Nintendo's Game Boy, is an action-adventure game played from an overhead perspective, with various goals that loosely follow the plot of the film.
 The NES version was released in June 1993, followed shortly by the Game Boy version, which is a port of the earlier version.

 Another variation was the Super NES version of Jurassic Park, which incorporates isometric gameplay for outside environments but uses a first person perspective for indoor environments.
 Objectives include turning on the park's power system and rebooting the main computers, as well as collecting raptor eggs.

 Ocean also released a computer version of Jurassic Park for MS-DOS and Amiga.
-As in the Super NES version, the PC version also features isometric and first-person shooter perspectives.
+As in the Super NES version, the PC and Amiga versions also feature isometric and first-person shooter perspectives.